-This Raspberry Pi Webcam Server tutorial will take you through on how to have your very own Webcam that is visible on a webpage.
+This Raspberry Pi webcam server tutorial will take you through on how to have your very own Webcam that is visible on a web page.

-- Ethernet Cord or Wifi dongle
+- Ethernet Cable or Wi-Fi

 - Raspberry Pi Camera or USB Webcam

 If you’re more of a visual person and would prefer to watch how to set this up, then you check out my video below.
 If you like the video, then please subscribe to me, so you’re kept up to date with all the latest videos.

 Unfortunately, the video is now out of date and uses an older method then what’s explained in the text version of this tutorial.
 I highly recommend that you follow the written tutorial, while I work to update the video.

 How to Setup a Raspberry Pi Webcam Server

 Firstly, we will need to install Raspbian onto the Raspberry Pi.
 If you haven’t already done, this then check out my awesome guide on installing NOOBs Raspberry Pi.
 It will take you through all the steps that you will need to do to get up and running.

 In this tutorial, we will be using a package called Motion if you want to learn more about it you can check out their website at Motion.